 Philosophy and science are similar because they are both universal in subject matter and they are both tools that can be used to gain knowledge and understanding.
 Philosophy and science are different in the following way: science deals with questions that can be answered in a systematic way, while philosophy generally deals with questions that we do not yet know how to answer in a systematic way.
 According to the Philosopher John Searle, "When knowledge becomes systematic, and especially when systematic knowledge becomes secure to the point that we are confident that it is knowledge as opposed to mere opinion, we are more inclined to call it "science" and less inclined to call it "philosophy".
 One of the goals of philosophy is to think rigorously and clearly about questions in a conceptual way so that they can become scientific questions.
 Within this context one can see why all scientific questions were once philosophical questions.
 Philosophy provides the necessary conceptual analysis that makes science possible in the first place.
 The scientific method itself was conceived by philosophers.

 This relationship between science and philosophy shows why science is always appears right and philosophy is always appears wrong.
 "As soon as we think we really know something, we stop calling it philosophy and start calling it science" says Searle.
 Anthony Gottlieb, the author of The Dream of Reason, has similarly argued that the philosophical methods of thinking are often co-opted by other disciplines creating the illusion that philosophy is never making progress.
 It is a mistake to think that science is superior to philosophy.
 The christening of a new scientific discipline is really just the success of philosophical inquiry.
 The fact that philosophy deals with questions for which we do not yet have a systemic way of answering also shows why there can be no such thing as an expert philosopher in the same way that there can be an expert on molecular biology.
 Philosophers will rarely share the luxury that scientists have of general agreement and conformity on a given subject.
-However, this does mean that anything goes in philosophy.
+However, this does not mean that anything goes in philosophy.
 In many ways, the nature of philosophy demands an even greater degrees of clarity, rigor, and precision in thinking about conceptual issues.

 Example of philosophy and neuroscience